neo4j-contrib/spatial/README.md

   It was therefor necessary to upgrade the GeoTools libraries to version 24.2.
   This in turn required a re-write of the Neo4jDataStore interface since the older API had long been deprecated, and was entirely unavailable in newer versions.
-* Neo4j 4.1 was slightly stricter with regards to passing nodes as parameters, requiring the nodes objects to have been created in the current transaction.
+* Neo4j 4.1 was slightly stricter in regard to passing nodes as parameters, requiring the nodes objects to have been created in the current transaction.
   To work around this we added `.byId` versions of the `spatial.addNode` and `spatial.removeNode` procedures.
   We also changed the `spatial.removeNode` procedures to return `nodeId` instead of `node`.